rxxj25/FORTIFY-WALL/README.md

-# FortifyWall - Infinite Protection, Intelligent Detection
+# Advanced Web Application Firewall - Infinite Protection, Intelligent Detection

 It is an Advanced Web Application Firewall (WAF) that protects web applications from known threats such as SQL injection, Cross-Site Scripting (XSS), and other similar attacks by filtering and monitoring HTTP traffic between the application and the Internet.